How to Stop Google Ads: 9 Working Ways

 • Choose Privacy & Security.

-• Under the Permission section, locate Block pop-up windows and and make sure it’s checked.
+• Under the Permission section, locate Block pop-up windows and make sure it’s checked.

-The above methods will help to stop google pop-up ads, but to remove all types of annoying stuff across the web, you’d better get an adblocker.
+The above methods will help to turn off ads on Google, but to remove all types of annoying stuff across the web, you’d better get an adblocker.
 AdLock is one of the best ad-blocking solutions in today’s market.
 Let’s consider how to block commercials with the help of AdLock.

 Read Also: How to Stop Daily Mail Annoying Ads & Pop-Ups